 Dear Stranger is a recurring letter-exchange project that connects Oregonians through the mail to share experiences, beliefs, and ideas.
-Since 2014, almost 1,000 people have exchanged letters through the project.
+Since 2014, more than 1,000 people have exchanged letters through the project.
 Everyone is invited to participate—whatever your age, your place of residence, or your circumstances, Dear Stranger wants to hear from you.
 Check out this story from NPR to hear what past participants had to say about the experience.

 Here’s how to participate: